FaizGusion00/mti-travel-investment-system/frontend/mti_app/README.md

 ## Overview

-The MTI Travel Investment app is a Flutter-based mobile application designed to provide users with a modern, responsive, and visually appealing interface for managing their travel investments, tracking referrals, and monitoring earnings.
+The Meta Travel International app is a Flutter-based mobile application designed to provide users with a modern, responsive, and visually appealing interface for managing their travel investments, tracking referrals, and monitoring earnings.
 The app features a dark theme with cosmic design elements and smooth animations throughout the user experience.

 ## Features